sstcam/sstcam_nsb/results/EtaCarinae_12degfov180/README.md

 Eta Carinae, Now with 12 degree FOV in nsb not 10.
-Now with 180 degree field rotation Min gaia mag: 15
+Latest version with engineeringcameraframe images added Min gaia mag: 15
 Healpix level: 11
 Obs time for Eta Carinae time_and_date = ephem.Date("2022/03/22 01:30:00")